WaylonWalker/waylonwalker.com/pages/blog/vow.md

 # Promise

+I promise to stay strong and grow with you.

-I promis to hold your hand through the scary moments and tell you everything will be ok.
+I promise to hold your hand through the scary moments and tell you everything will be ok.
 We will find a solution, we always do.

 I will check the house in the middle of the night when there are noises no